joshuaeckroth/cse230-website/homework/homework-3.markdown

 ***
 </pre>
 again, and so on.

+You will "hard code" a starting configuration.
+The user need not be able to provide a different starting configuration (that would just complicate your program).

 *Suggestions:* Look for stable configurations.
 That is, look for communities that repeat patterns continually.
 The number of configurations in the